NymphalidNiklas/IBIO_2024/Tutorials/ComparativeAnalysis/modeling_discrete_traits_2024.md

 # Fitting custom Mk models

 Now let’s fit some more interesting custom models.
-First, let’s test the hypothesis that direct transitions from forest to open habitat is not possible or that habitat transitions occur in an ordered manner (this is an ‘ordered model’).
+First, let’s test the hypothesis that direct transitions from forest to open habitat are not possible or that habitat transitions occur in an ordered manner (this is an ‘ordered model’).
 So we need to restrict forest–\>open transitions and vice versa.
 We can do this by modifying the Q matrix.
 Second, let’s